kozissnikb/Competitive_Boston_Marathon/README.md

-# Competitive_Boston_Marathon
+# Competitive Boston Marathon
-A quick competitive overview what it takes to take part in the Boston Marathon and how good this field of participants really is.
+A quick competitive analysis and overview about how competitive it really is to get into the Boston Marathon and how good this field of participants really is.